entity12208/JumpBot-READY/README.md

 ## FAQs

 **Q: What platforms does JumpBot support?**
-A: Currently, JumpBot is designed for [specific platforms].
+A: Currently, JumpBot is designed for Windows and MacOS.
 Check the documentation for more details.

 **Q: How do I report a bug?**
 A: If you encounter any issues, please open an issue on GitHub with details about the bug.